 - Disbursement date: When you borrowed your loans

-During this second stage of the loan counseling process, a counselor might prove their worth as an objective party that’s able to take a hard look at your repayment problems.
-You might not feel up to the task yourself, or that your lender or loan servicer has neither the time or interest to mull over your situation.
+During this second stage of the student loan counseling process, a counselor might prove their worth as an objective party that’s able to take a hard look at your repayment problems.
+You might not feel up to the task yourself, or that your lender or loan servicer has neither the time nor interest to mull over your situation.

 A counselor would help you identify why your repayment isn’t going the way it could, whether that’s because of a debt collector breathing down your neck or money issues specific to your situation.
 If your loans are a strain on your finances, for example, the counselor might review your budget.